How to Negotiate Salary for Your Next Career Move

 Key Takeaways

-- Before you negotiate your salary, research market rates and industry standards to make sure that your salary request is realistic.
+- Before you negotiate your salary study market rates and industry standards to ensure that the salary you request is reasonable.

 Do your research